cardosoribeiro/leaf/ai/readme.md

 # Primary goals

 1. Use Naive Bayes to, given a set of symptoms, predict which disease class the patient has.
 2. Use the Bradford Hill Criteria whether a statistical association between two things.
+3. Find some big data that can help the training.
+Check the Kaggle.

 ## Reference